Seiko Matsuda: 1978–1980

-With the popularity of "Aoi Sangosho," female fans all over the country were inspired by her haircut, which generated great demand at hair salons and became ubiquitous as the Seiko-chan cut.
+With the popularity of "Aoi Sangoshou," female fans all over the country were inspired by her haircut, which generated great demand at hair salons and became ubiquitous as the Seiko-chan cut.
 The haircut inspired future acting idols such as Akina Nakamori and Minako Honda.

 In August 1980, Seiko released her first studio album Squall, which included the two previous singles and eight newly recorded songs.
 The single debuted at No. 2 on the Oricon Weekly charts.

 In October 1980, Seiko released her third single "Kaze wa Akiro" (lit.
 "Wind Is Autumn Color").
 It became her third television commercial song to be associated with Shideo, this time for the product Ekubo: Milky Fresh.
 The song became her first single to debut at number one on the Oricon Weekly Charts and sold over 796,000 copies.
-On the 1980 yearly Oricon rankings, the single ranked in 14th place and in the 1981 yearly Oricon rankings, it remained in 65th place.
+On the 1980 yearly Oricon rankings, the single ranked 14th and in the 1981 yearly Oricon rankings, it remained in 65th place.
 The single became one of the first of her 24 consecutive number-one hits in Japan.

 In December 1980, she released her second studio album, North Wind, four months after the previous album's release.
 The album included the single "Kaze wa Akira" along with its B-side track, "Eighteen," and eight newly recorded songs.
 The album debuted at number one on the Oricon Weekly charts.

-At the end of 1980, Seiko made her first appearance on the 21st edition of the New-Year welcoming program Kohaku.
+At the end of 1980, Seiko made her first appearance on the 21st edition of the New Year's Eve program Kohaku.